GraphQL-Training/lightweight-graphql-react/slides.md

 ]

 ???
-Moving this to the side
+Moving this to the side...

 --